isomerpages/moe-montfortsec/_students/Sec 1 Onboarding/Parents' Gateway.md

 ---
 ##### <u>COMMUNICATION BETWEEN SCHOOL AND PARENTS/GUARDIANS</u>

-Important school information and announcement will be put up on the school website (https://montfortsec.moe.edu.sg/).
+1. Important school information and announcement will be put up on the school website.
-If there are necessary and urgent updates, the school administration will communicate with parents/guardians via MOE Parents Gateway (PG).
+2. If there are necessary and urgent updates, the school administration will communicate with parents/guardians via MOE Parents Gateway (PG).

-Please download and install PG app from App Store or Google Play onto your mobile smartphone.
+3. Please download and install PG app from App Store or Google Play onto your mobile smartphone.
 This will be the primary platform for communication with parents and guardians.

-**<center><u>Parents’ Guide to Getting Started with Parents Gateway</u></center>**
+**<u>Parents’ Guide to Getting Started with Parents Gateway</u>**

 ![](/images/PG%20step1.jpeg)
 ![](/images/PG%20step%202.jpeg)